 Motor Maids - The original one percenters

 In my experience, I’ve almost always been treated equally in the riding world.
 My gender rarely ever comes up and, when it does, it’s usually because I’m getting teased as one of the guys.
 I’ve typically had the privilege to ride with amazing and respectful people.
 It’s hard to remember that it hasn’t always been that way though.
-Even just 100 years ago, women were getting discriminated against for offenses such as wearing pants, or even riding a motorcycle to begin with.
-The brave women of this era pushed through and continued to pursue their passion, encouraging others by example, and paving the way to where we are today.
+Even just 100 years ago, women were getting discriminated against for such offenses as wearing pants, or even riding a motorcycle to begin with.
+The brave women of this era continued to pursue their passion, encouraging others and paving the way to where we are today.

 In 1915, Indian started offering front and rear shocks for the first time.
 This created a smoother ride and, in response, people began considering motorcycles for long-distance trips.
 That very year, mother and daughter team Avis and Effie Hotchkiss decided to ride a winding route across the country, one that spanned 5,000 miles (in dresses).